 Herodium Park

 The palace and fortress of Herodium was one of the most beautiful palaces in the Roman Empire.
-This was where Herod could escape from the claustrophobia of Jerusalem where he was not particularly popular and lavishly entertain his Roman friends.
+This was where Herod could escape from the claustrophobia of Jerusalem where he was not particularly popular and where he could lavishly entertain his Roman friends.
 It was also his administrative center.
 The hill on which it was built was increased to twice its height so that it would be more imposing.
-Before his death, Herod covered over Herodium in a cone shape so that the hill would function as his memorial.
+Before his death, Herod covered over Herodium in a cone shape so that the hill would be his memorial.
 Herodium was later used by rebels during the Great Revolt and the Bar Kochba Revolt.

-The must-have guide for exploring in and around Jerusalem
+The widely-acclaimed, best-selling book for discovering in and around Jerusalem

 "In and Around Jerusalem for Everyone - The Best Walks, Hikes and Outdoor Pools"

-For FREE, speedy, home, courier service from Pomeranz Booksellers in Jerusalem click here (tel: 02-623 5559) and for Amazon click here To view outstanding reviews click here.
+For FREE, speedy, home courier delivery from Pomeranz Booksellers in Jerusalem click here (tel: 02-623 5559).
+For Amazon click here.
+To see details about the book and its outstanding reviews click here.

 Time: About 2 hours